konigsbergrob/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Summarize feedback from your partners here.**\*\*

+>The idea is really cool!
+The sunflower lamp, similar but internally different from the project shown by Wendy through a video in lecture today.
+I think the original goal of this lab is a little different from the lamp, it was about lighting, but this is also a cool idea that involves other measure of interaction!!!
+One thing I think you can improve this is that human schedules are much more complex than just needing less and less light during night.
+It works for those who have a very strict schedules, but rarely does people have that.
+>As someone who tends to stay up because I don't realize how late it is, I definitely appreciate this device.
+I like the physicality of the whole lamp lowering as the night goes on and the sunflower inspiration.
+I also like the idea of expanding the functionality to other lights and devices throughout the home.
+I'd like to know how the lamp determines when to stand back up again.
+Considering that people may have different bedtimes, it may be helpful to have the device sync with the person's calendar.
+One concern I might have is the safety of having the lamp head so close to the ground in the dark.
+If the user gets up in the middle of the night and needs to see, they might trip over the lamp or struggle to see if they turn on the lamp.

+>Human schedules are more complex than just needing less and less light
+>There is not much change to the light itself, but rather the movement of the lamp instead
+>Unclear when the lamp stands back up again
+>

 >I think the original goal of this lab is a little different from the lamp, it was about lighting, but this is also a cool idea that involves other measure of interaction!!!
 >One thing I think you can improve this is that human schedules are much more complex than just needing less and less light during night.
 It works for those who have a very strict schedules, but rarely does people have that.
 >I like the physicality of the whole lamp lowering as the night goes on and the sunflower inspiration.
 >What happens if you get up in the middle of the night
 >What happens about other lights in the house
+>Make the idea / movement of the lamp clearer

 >Additional features to add:
 >Screen that displays a clock and a "countdown timer" until bedtime;